jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglibs/README.md

 - You must have Java JDK 9 or greater installed

 - You must have commons-csv-1.5.jar at CSV_HOME
 - You must have jackson-core.2.9.0.jar at JSON_HOME
 - You must have jackson-annotations.2.9.0.jar at JSON_HOME
 - You must have jackson-databind.2.9.0.jar at JSON_HOME
-- You must have eventbus-1.4.jar at EBUS_HOME.
+- You must have eventbus-1.4.jar at EBUS_HOME
 - You must have log4j-api.2.11.0.jar at LOG4J2_HOME

 Download CSVParser from: